shaunlebron/OneTwentyOne/README.md

 Play
 ----

 Play [single player](http://shaunew.github.com/OneTwentyOne) or [multi player](http://onetwentyone.herokuapp.com) (share the generated room link with a friend to collaborate).

 Click the squares to color or erase.
+Press **Enter** to toggle fullscreen.

 About
 -----